mukundsolanki/Pratyaksh-AR/pratyakshapp/README.md

 ## Features:

-- User can easily connect with their Unique code or Glasses IP Address.
+- User can easily connect with their Unique code(IP ADDRESS) or Glasses IP Address.
 - Seamless integration with AR glasses for a hands-free experience.
 - Cross-platform mobile application for managing AR glasses settings.
 - Intuitive user interface for easy customization and control.